ibm-cloud-docs/virtual-servers/vsi_dedicated.md

 </table>

-<sup>(1)</sup>Pricing of host is inclusive of core, RAM, Local SSD and network speeds.
-Premium operating system (OS), storage area network (SAN) storage and software add-ons will be priced per instance with existing pricing and licensing in an hourly or monthly model.
+<sup>(1)</sup>Pricing of host is inclusive of core, RAM, Local SSD, and network speeds.
+Premium operating system (OS), storage area network (SAN) storage, and software add-ons will be priced per instance with existing pricing and licensing in an hourly or monthly model.

 Keep in mind the following when you’re ordering a dedicated host(s) and dedicated host instances:

-* Your host location; you can select from the following IBM Cloud Data Centers:
+* Your host location; you can select from the following {{site.data.keyword.cloud_notm}} data centers:

 | Data Centers          ||
 | ------------ | ------- |